Aleee-ggr/ing-sw-2024-franzese-geronimi-guarisco-ieva/README.md

 ## Compile and Execute

-The group worked with a Unix-first mindset, the game is fully reliable on Linux and MacOS but for W*ndows it need a little more of a setup.
+The group worked with a Unix-first mindset, the game is fully reliable on Linux and MacOS but for Windows it may not work as expected.
 ### Requirements:
 to work correctly the project needs:
-- `Java 22` or above
+- `Java 22` or above with javaFX
 - `mvn` and `shade` for compiling
 - the `trattatello` font